You're a writer. But do you write short stories? And is there any reason why you should write short stories?

 5. It eases you back into writing

 If you’ve gone through an especially bad bout of writer’s block, you may not feel like going back to your creative work at all.
-Getting back in the saddle after an extended break is one of the hardest things you do as an artist.
-But short stories are a good way to do that.
+Getting back in the saddle after an extended break is one of the hardest things you can do as an artist.
+But short story writing is a good way to do that.

 Listen to some advice from Anne Lamott and take things “bird by bird.”
 Short stories are a gentle way to ease yourself back into writing.
 By the time you start one, it’ll be over before you know it.
 And once you’ve tackled one story, the rest will come so much more easily.